FlowVis/flowvis-code/README.md

 # FlowVis: a social media for racing enthusiasts
 ### Our social network aims to create a safer environment within the motor racing, karting, automotive, and related events community, where enthusiasts can connect reliably and meaningfully.
 Our goal is to foster a secure and enjoyable platform for enthusiasts to interact and engage with one another.

-> This project was developed as an evaluation requirement for the course of Theory and Systems development (TDS) under the guidance of Professor Leonardo Motta.
+> This project was developed as an evaluation requirement for the following courses: Theory and Systems development, Web Applications and Programming Language; Under the guidance of Professor Andre Evandro and Leonardo Motta.

 # Appendix
-## Django project using PostgreSQL
+## Flask Project
-The web application was developed using:
+The application was developed using:

 ### Programming Languages:
 - Python

 ### Framework:
-- Django
-- API Rest
+- Flask

-Construction: Creating a Django project will provide the Models, once we have the models, we make the migrations to our local database, the project will be working in our localhost.

 # Summary
 ### Repository Information